elcid73/FinTech-Company-Research/README.md

 * What have been the major trends and innovations of this domain over the last 5–10 years?

-Personal lending has increased, and so has the number of FinTech companies that use AI and statistical models to assess risk and credit worthiness.
+Personal lending has increased dramatically, and so has the number of FinTech companies that use AI and statistical models to assess risk and credit worthiness.
 There has also been a steady increase of new entrants into the lending industry due to the proliferation of fintech.

 * What are the other major companies in this domain?